-Students are assigned to stage management positions for Yale School of Drama and Yale Repertory Theatre productions that reflect progressively increased responsibilities throughout the plan of study.
-Yale Repertory Theatre serves as an advanced training center for the department.
+Students are assigned to stage management positions for David Geffen School of Drama at Yale and Yale Repertory Theatre productions that reflect progressively increased responsibilities throughout the plan of study.
+Yale Repertory Theatre serves as an advanced training center for the program.
 During the first year, the student may have the opportunity to work at Yale Rep in a production capacity.
 As part of the second year of study, the student is assigned as an assistant stage manager on one production.
-And in the final year, providing the standards and qualifications set forth by the department are met, the student is assigned as the stage manager for a Yale Rep production.
+And in the final year, providing the standards and qualifications set forth by the program are met, the student is assigned as the stage manager for a Yale Rep production.
 This assignment fulfills one of three requirements related to the student’s thesis and provides an opportunity to attain membership in the Actors’ Equity Association.
 Throughout this process, the student is under the professional supervision of the production stage manager for Yale Repertory Theatre.

 New Play Lab